-This section provides guidelines for successful implementation and use of IBM Tealeaf UI Capture.
+This section provides guidelines for successful implementation and use of Tealeaf UI Capture.

 - Early deployment limits the potential for issues that are discovered in a production environment.

 - Early deployment provides an opportunity to monitor application problems and help debug the application.